linode/docs/docs/troubleshooting/troubleshooting-web-servers-databases-other-services/index.md

 title: "Troubleshooting Web Servers, Databases, and Other Services"
 ---

-This guide presents troubleshooting strategies for when you can't connect to your web server, database, or other service that your Linode runs.
+This guide presents troubleshooting strategies for when you can't connect to your web server, database, or other services running on your Linode.
 This guide assumes that you have access to SSH.
 If you can't log in with SSH, review [Troubleshooting SSH](/docs/troubleshooting/troubleshooting-ssh/) and then return to this guide.

 {{< disclosure-note "Where to go for help outside this guide" >}}
 This guide explains how to use different troubleshooting commands on your Linode.
 These commands can produce diagnostic information and logs that may expose the root of your connection issues.
 For some specific examples of diagnostic information, this guide also explains the corresponding cause of the issue and presents solutions for it.